-HC-1.4.9 The Board should review the independence of each director at least annually in light of interests disclosed by them, and their conduct.
-Each independent director shall provide the Board with all necessary and updated information for this purpose.

-HC-1.4.10 To facilitate free and open communication among independent directors, each Board meeting should be preceded or followed with a session at which only independent directors are present, except as may otherwise be determined by the independent directors themselves.
+- HC-1.4.9 The Board should review the independence of each director at least annually in light of interests disclosed by them, and their conduct.
+Each independent director shall provide the Board with all necessary and updated information for this purpose. - HC-1.4.10 To facilitate free and open communication among independent directors, each Board meeting should be preceded or followed with a session at which only independent directors are present, except as may otherwise be determined by the independent directors themselves. - Where an independent director has served three consecutive terms on the board, such director will lose his/her independence status and must not be classified as an independent director if reappointed. - Where a Chief Executive Officer of a Bank, who is also a Board member, no longer occupies the CEO position, whether due to resignation, retirement or termination, his/her Board Membership must also be immediately terminated.